-How to Find the Best Affordable Senior Housing and Care
+How to Afford Senior Housing and Elder Care

 - Thirty-seven percent of seniors over 80 years old are paying over 30 percent of their monthly income on housing.
 Unfortunately, that housing might not even meet their needs for accessibility, comfort, or safety.